October 15, 2009

 transcriptions of the biblical texts in BHT with those of JEH, with their

 earlier orthography, in Althebräische Inschriften transkribiert (AIT).
-Those wishing to make use of
+Those wishing to make use of Richter's transcriptions to develop a close approximation to EBHP should note the following: (1) The transcriptions do not

 indicate word stress; (2) The transcriptions do not

-indicate tonic lengthening of
+indicate tonic

-case (3) Because the gemination is due to a semantic redundancy rule (i.e. it
+in the absolute case (3) Because the gemination is due to a semantic redundancy rule (i.e. it

 is a necessary/regular part of a grammatical feature) the transcriptions systematically